d-sandborn/neutral-density/README.md

 For raw numerical execution, you won't easily beat Fortran.
 This package provides high-level Python accessibility while approaching Fortran speeds by using Numba just-in-time (JIT) compilation.

-The first time `gamma_n` is called, Numba compiles Python code into machine instructions optimized for your specific CPU.
+The first time `gamma_n` or `neutral_surfaces` is called, Numba compiles Python code into machine instructions optimized for your CPU.
 This creates a one-time overhead of several seconds.
-Subsequent calls—even with different array lengths—execute at near-Fortran speeds.
-Re-compilation only occurs if the input data types change, which is prevented in most cases by wrappers that cast all inputs into float types.
+Further calls execute at near-Fortran speeds.
+Recompilation only occurs if the input data types change, which is prevented in most cases by wrappers that cast all input into float types.
 JIT compilation provides a performance boost for iterative (i.e. in loops) processing of large datasets without the complexity of manual C or Cython bindings -- though those could be a useful future project.

 ## Citation